0xPolygon/polygon-docs/docs/cdk/architecture/high-level-views.md

-## CDK stack layout
+## CDK full execution proof (FEP)

-The following diagram depicts the full CDK stack layout and details some of the high level communication between components.
+The following diagram depicts the CDK FEP stack component layout and details some of the high level communication between components.

 ![High level view of CDK stack](../../img/cdk/cdk-stack.png)

-### Communication steps
+### Component interactions

 - External applications interact with the CDK Erigon RPC node via the transaction pool manager.
 - Engineers use a CLI tool to manage the backend components, installing and initializing various modes of operation, such as validium versus rollup for example.